 One of the major benefits of installing mudguards is that they protect you and your bike from mud, dirt, and water splashes, keeping your clothes and bike cleaner for longer periods of time.
 Furthermore, mudguards reduce the amount of dirt and grime that get into the bike’s chain and various components, reducing the wear and tear on the bike and minimizing maintenance costs.
 Overall, investing in mudguards will make your rides more comfortable, cleaner, and your investment in your mountain bike go further.

-Read Also: How to Master Single Track Mountain Bike Riding Like a Pro
+Read Also: How to Adjust Handlebars on a Mountain Bike for a Better Ride Quality

 Tools and materials needed for mudguard installation